ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_hrdpa/readme_hrdpa-datamart_en.md

 ## File name nomenclature

-NOTE: ALL HOURS ARE IN UTC.
+NOTE : ALL HOURS ARE IN UTC.

 The files have the following nomenclature:

 CMC_HRDPA_APCP-TotalPrecipAmount-HHMMcutoff_SFC_0_ps2.5km_YYYYMMDDHH_000.grib2

-where:
+where :

 * __CMC__ : Data is produced by the Canadian Meteorological Centre (Constant string)
 * __HRDPA__ : High Resolution Deterministic Precipitation Analysis (Constant string)